 Still, there is a stigma surrounding the BIG MOVE, as some people think their data isn’t safe in the cloud.
 But experts agree, that it’s – in fact, safer in the cloud.

-“It’s becoming increasingly clear that your on-premise systems aren’t inherently more secure than they’d be in the cloud,” says Mark Anderson, founder of the INVNT/IP Global Consortium, a group of governments and security experts solving the growing cyber theft problem.
-“Many companies are routinely hacked and don’t know it,” says Anderson (Source, http://www.invntip.com/).
+“It’s becoming increasingly clear that your on-premises systems aren’t inherently more secure than they’d be in the cloud,” says Mark Anderson, founder of the INVNT/IP Global Consortium, a group of governments and security experts solving the growing cyber theft problem.
+“Many companies are routinely hacked and don’t know it,” says Anderson (Source, https://www.invntip.com/).

 Every day companies are being hacked – and they don’t find out until it’s too late.
 Having a security team is helpful, but having a team big enough to research and stay on top of the hundreds of possible threats that arise daily is an undertaking most companies can’t afford to fund.

 The Microsoft Cloud engineers work around the clock and use advanced cloud security to prevent, detect and respond to threats – helping your company stay secure.
 All over the world, Microsoft data centers are built with scale in mind and they are online, working 24/7 to protect your data.

 Microsoft does not just leave it to their experts to ensure their procedures and regulations demonstrate the world class standards they are setting.
 Third party audits, verify the strict security controls they have in place.
 They continuously meet world-wide compliance standards with their many regional and industry specific certifications.

 The Microsoft Cloud brings security and safety to businesses that would be difficult to achieve on their own.
 Through their many data centers all over the world and the high levels of standards they are setting for security, it’s obvious Microsoft is making your data security a priority.